maddox/dasher/README.md

 * `address` - The MAC address of the button.
 * `interface` - Optionally listen for the button on a specific network interface. (`enX` on OS X and `ethX` on Linux)
 * `timeout` - Optionally set the time required between button press detections (if multiple pressese are detected) in milliseconds
-* `protocol` - Optionally set the time protocol for your Dash button.
+* `protocol` - Optionally set the protocol for your Dash button.
 Options are udp and arp.
-Default listens to both protocols.
-The "newer ~(2016)" JK29LP tends to use udp.
+Default/null listens to both protocols.
+The "newer" JK29LP button from ~Q2 2016+ tends to use udp.
 * `url` - The URL that will be requested.
 * `method` - The HTTP method of the request.
 * `headers` - Optional headers to use in the request.